eafit-apolo/apolo-users/docs/source/software/monitoring/nagios/nagios-core-4.4.1/plugins/ilo-rest.rst

    the configuration files are written for a CentOS version that still uses init, searching information in the files that match the following regular expression: :bash:`/etc/init.d/nagios*`

-The error will show an error output during the executiong of the configuration scripts as the showed bellow:
+The error will show an error output during the execution of the configuration scripts as the showed below:

 .. code-block:: bash